Creating JavaScript Templates

 Templates can be created programmatically using the Lytics API.
 The following example demonstrates template creation via API:

-echo "function transformData(data) {
+echo "function template(data) {

 const email = data['email'] || '';